 A 50-year-old chief financial officer at a manufacturing firm in Thailand became the victim of an extraordinarily sophisticated romance scam that ultimately resulted in her imprisonment.
-The scammer created a convincing LinkedIn profile, purporting to be a US army doctor, complete with professional credentials and military background.
-Over six months, the scammer manipulated emotions and forged documents to gain the victim's trust, while escalating financial requests.
+The fraudster created a convincing LinkedIn profile, purporting to be a US army doctor, complete with professional credentials and military background.
+Over six months, the scammer used emotional manipulation and forged documents to gain the victim's trust, convincing romantic facade, while gradually escalating financial requests.

-The financial impact was catastrophic, with the victim transferring 6.2 billion baht (approximately US\$190 million) from company accounts.
+The financial impact was catastrophic, with the victim transferring 6.2 billion baht (approximately £150 million) from company accounts.
 The scheme was later linked to a Nigerian fraud network highlighting the international reach of romance scams.
-Following the discovery, the victim was arrested and sentenced to a 20-year prison, underscoring the severe legal consequences that can result from falling victim to such schemes.
+Following the discovery, the victim's aZ arrested and sentenced to a 20-year prison, underscoring the severe legal consequences that can result from falling victim to such schemes.
 This case illustrates the devastating toll romance scams can take, not only financially, but also on professional reputation and personal freedom.
-It highlights the critical importance of individuals maintaining healthy scepticism in online relationships, while organisations must implement rigorous internal controls for large financial transactions.